warmachine028/Better-Calculator/README.md

 ## Introduction

-- This is my first Project in GitHub.
+- This is my first Project in github.
 - I'm trying to put all my dedication into it.
-- It's a full feature packed calculator.
+- It's a fully feature packed calculator.
 - A completely new concept.
-- Please contribute to it and show me how to improve my GitHub skills.
+- Please contribute to it and show me how to imporve my github skills.
 - Find issues and suggest changes.

 ---